reasonml/reason-react/docs/components.md

 };
 ```

-It has added a new function with `Props` as a suffix which uses [`[@bs.obj]`](https://bucklescript.github.io/docs/en/object-2#function) to create your props object.
-This function gets compiled away by BuckleScript and will be replaced by object literals when used.
+It has added a new function called  `makeProps` which uses [`[@bs.obj]`](https://melange.re/v1.0.0/communicate-with-javascript/#using-jst-objects) to create your props object.
+This function gets compiled away by Melange and will be replaced by object literals when used.

 ### A note on `children`